openmm/spice-dataset/README.md

 |Ion Pairs|28|1426|2|Li, F, Na, Cl, K, Br, I|
 |Total|19238|1132808|2–96|H, Li, C, N, O, F, Na, Mg, P, S, Cl, K, Ca, Br, I|

-## Getting The Data

-This repository contains scripts and data files used in creating the dataset.
-The SPICE dataset itself is hosted on [QCArchive](https://qcarchive.molssi.org/).
-It can be obtained in a few ways.

-First, the [Releases page](https://github.com/openmm/spice-dataset/releases) provides the data for each release as a single HDF5 file.
-Because some data types can be very large, these files include only the most commonly used results: total energies, formation energies, and forces.

-Second, the [downloader script](https://github.com/openmm/spice-dataset/tree/main/downloader) can be used to create a HDF5 file with whatever data fields you need.
-This is useful when you want less commonly used fields, such as bond orders or atomic multipoles.
-The page linked above describes the format of the HDF5 files and has instructions on how to configure what information to download.

-Third, the data can be retrieved using the [QCPortal library](https://docs.qcarchive.molssi.org/projects/QCPortal/en/stable/).
-It provides a programmatic API for querying and accessing data.

 ## Citing The Dataset

 Please cite this manuscript for papers that use the SPICE dataset: